ChadHayes91/Chad_Hayes_Portfolio/README.md

 ## Project 5: CS 7641 Machine Learning <br> Expectations Investing

-Note: a group member does not want to publically show all code since they plan on using it for personal purposes.
+Note: a group member does not want to publicly show all code since they plan on using it for personal purposes.
 Therefore, the GitHub code link is omitted for this project.

 ### Links
 GitHub Page: [https://bkwatanabe.github.io/expectationsinvesting/](https://bkwatanabe.github.io/expectationsinvesting/)  <br>